Skip to content

 Peripherals

-PAROL6 control board has multiple ways to interact with outside world.
-Communication with high level code running on a PC is done with USB, but on top of that you can use other features like I/O or CAN to communicata.
+The PAROL6 control board has multiple ways to interact with the outside world.
+Communication with high-level code running on a PC is done over USB, but you can also use other features such as I/O or CAN.

 I/O connections